Fashoda state authorities warn of looming hunger

-There is a looming hunger in Fashoda state in the greater Upper Nile region due crop failure last year, according to authorities.
+Authorities in Fashoda have alerted there is a looming hunger in the state due crop failure last year.

-Othor Okuj, the state information minister has attributed the failure to scarcity of rainfall in parts of the state in 2018.
+Othor Okuj, the state information minister attributes the failure to scarcity of rainfall in parts of the state.

 “All of us know as people of South Sudan that in the past year the rains were not enough.”

-Mr Okuj says most of the counties are currently experiencing food shortage.
-He appeals to aid agencies to provide assistance to the population+.
+Mr Okuj says most of the counties are currently having food shortage.
+He appeals to aid agencies to provide assistance to the population.